Scrum Product Backlog - the ultimate simplistic guide

 Working with the Backlog

 A backlog needs regular attention and care; it needs to be managed carefully.
-At the beginning, the Scrum Team and Scrum Product Owner start the project by brainstorming and writing down everything they think of.
+In the beginning, the Scrum Team and Scrum Product Owner start the project by brainstorming and writing down everything they think of.
 The items that the owner and team come up with should be more than enough for a first sprint.

 - Change or remove existing items as appropriate.